-Aries?
-Here’s your constellation | EarthSky.org
+Aries the Ram on December evenings

-Best time for seeing Aries the Ram.
-The best time to behold the Mighty Ram is at the opposite end of the year, when the Earth is on the other side of the sun.
-In late October, this constellation rises in the east at sunset, reaches its highest point in the sky at midnight and sets in the west at sunrise.
+The best time to behold the Mighty Ram is when the Earth is on the other side of the sun from the constellation.
 November and December are especially good months for viewing Aries the Ram in all his starlit majesty, for this constellation shines above the eastern horizon at nightfall and stays out for most of the night.
 Aries culminates – reaches its highest point in the sky – at about 10 p.m. local time (the time in all time zones) in late November, 8 p.m. local time in late December and 6 p.m. local time in late January.

 Aries is not a particularly prominent constellation, so a dark country sky absent of moonlight is most desirable for viewing the Ram at its finest.
 The three stars depicting the Ram’s bust – Hamal, Sheratan and Mesartim – suddenly brighten in a dark sky, as if someone had turned up the dimmer switch.
 By the way, a small telescope reveals that Mesartim is a double star.

 Fortunately, the head of the Ram is fairly easy to locate.
-You’ll find it midway between these two signposts: the Pleiades star cluster to the east and the Square of Pegasus to the west.
+You’ll find it midway between these two signposts: the Pleiades star cluster to the east and the Great Square of Pegasus to the west.
 The Ram’s head is actually turned backward, as if admiring the Pleiades – or perhaps his own golden fleece.

 You can also star-hop to Aries by drawing an imaginary line from Polaris, the North Star, and through a certain star in the constellation Cassiopeia: Segin (Epsilon Cassiopeiae).
-You’re seeking for the star at the east end of the famed starlit W or M, as shown on the sky chart above.
-It’s a very long hop, more than twice the Polairs/Segin distance.
-Jump until you land between the Pleiades cluster and the Square of Pegasus.
+You’re seeking the star at the east end of the famed starlit W or M, as shown on the sky chart below.
+It’s a very long hop, more than twice the Polaris/Segin distance.
+Jump until you land between the Pleiades cluster and the Great Square of Pegasus.

-What is the First Point of Aries?
 The First Point of Aries marks the sun’s position in front of the constellations of the zodiac on the Northern Hemisphere’s spring equinox or Southern Hemisphere’s autumnal equinox.
 This equinox happens yearly on or near March 20, as the sun crosses the celestial equator, going from south to north.

 The First Point of Aries, which is actually in the constellation Pisces nowadays, defines the coordinate system on the celestial sphere.
 The First Point of Aries always coincides with 0o right ascension and 0o declination.
 Right ascension is the equivalent of longitude here on Earth.
 Declination on the sky’s dome is the equivalent of latitude.